Panettone is a traditional Italian sweet bread recipe.

-Panettone used to be considered a Christmas bread by Italians, although Italian specialty stores usually carry it year round.
+Panettone is considered a Christmas bread by Italians, although Italian specialty stores will often carry it year round.

 Panetone is a slightly sweet yeast bread filled with raisins and candied fruit.
 I remember my Grandma baking it for us and eating it spread with soft, sweet butter.
 Absolutely fabulous!

 This is a wonderful Italian bread recipe that will be enjoyed all year round.
 It makes a great breakfast bread and is a perfect afternoon snack or tea bread.

 Panetone is baked in round baking tins.
 If you don’t have coffee tins, use something else that is round and a bit tall, like a deep spring form pan.

 If you like making yeast breads and want something just a touch sweet, try this panettone.
 I think you will really like it.